hunkim98/blog/_posts/techstars1.md

 ---

-## 1 hour is enough to build trust within team members
+## Spare just 1 hour and you can build trust within members

 I am currently in Boston attending an event hosted by techstars.
 My brother started a startup with a colleauge in UC Berkely last year, and I came to the States to help him build his products with my software engineering skills.
 His startup was chosen as one of the twelve startups selected by Techstars for the evennt.
 Twelve companies doing their business in the crypto world gathered in Boston to get mentored by Techstars.